“Alarming” Advice from a PLM Operations Manager

 Arena: You do something unique with naming conventions, correct?

 Van Patten: I have grey hair from the previous PLM systems I’ve used in the past.
-And we all have a different take on naming conventions.
+And we all have a different take on part number naming conventions.
 Our shippable product is a 900 level product in our part numbers.
 We’re putting some intelligence in the 900 levels so we can communicate with each other a little faster and also have the 900s and the 800s link a little bit better so we can avoid mistakes in what we order and what we ship.
 Our goal is to make things easily recognizable to avoid making mistakes down the line.

 Arena: Has Arena PLM helped remove any potential for wrong parts?